-Mumbai is located at the west coast of India, is world's 5th most populated metropolitan city holding about 19 million people approximately the city has a deep natural harbor and handles most of India's passenger traffic and cargo.
-The financial and commercial hub of India, Mumbai, holds the largest amount of taxpayers and about 70% country's share transaction takes place in the city stock exchange.
+Mumbai is located at the west coast of India, and is world's 5th most populated metropolitan city holding about 19 million people approximately.
+The city has a deep natural harbour and handles most of India's passenger traffic and cargo.
+Out of the cities of Maharashtra, Mumbai is the financial and commercial hub of India and holds the largest amount of taxpayers and about 70% country's share transaction takes place in the city stock exchange.
 The affluent lifestyle and entertainments, which the city offers, is akin to that of the international capitals.

-, the "Orange city," is currently emerging as the largest trading center of certain goods & services.
+Nagpur, the "Orange city," is currently emerging as the largest trading centre of certain goods and services.
 The city, however, suffers an economic set back when merged with Vidarbha, due to some political sentiment.
 In the recent period, state and central government offices are the principal sources of employment.
-But attracting an investment of 5000 crore the city has managed to come out of its losses.
+But attracting an investment of 5000 crores, the city has managed to come out of its losses.
 A project named Multimodal International Hub Airport (MIHAN) at Nagpur now houses the heavy cargo ships from South-east & Middle-East Asia.
 Nagpur is a renowned educational center in Central India.
 Nagpur University, founded in 1923, is the oldest University having its affiliation over hundreds of colleges.
-The city is the abode of three principal medical colleges - the Government Medical college, Indira Gandhi Government Medical College and privately run NKP Salve Institution of Medical college.
+The city is the abode of three principal medical colleges - the Government Medical College, Indira Gandhi Government Medical College and privately run NKP Salve Institute of Medical Sciences and Research Centre.
 The famous Animal Sciences Research University has been established there, named as Maharashtra Animal and Sciences University.
 The city is well-known for its engineering colleges as well.